 In the past, it was always believed that men were the main abusers of children but now it is becoming more apparent that children are being abused in their homes and by their own mothers.
 Although there are 4 types of abuse of children – emotional, physical, sexual and neglect – these rarely occur as just 1 type in isolation so children are often being abused in more than one way.

-However, in the case of mothers, verbal abuse is often the main culprit rather than actual physical force.
+In the case of mothers, verbal abuse is often the main culprit

 As a general rule in the Western World, 75% of sexual predators are male and 25% are female.
 As some 86% of the victims of female sexual predators aren't believed, the crimes go unreported and don't get prosecuted.
 Until recently, sexual abuse by women of children and teens was a subject most parents and caregivers were not familiar with.
 Female sexual predators were largely unreported because of a lack of awareness by the public.